Unleash/unleash/website/docs/tutorials/app-demo-tutorial.md

 # Introduction

 This tutorial will guide you through the process of setting up a demo web application with working feature toggles provided by an Unleash instance.
-In a short period of time, it will demonstrate the power of Unleash as a runtime control mechanism to control the state of software while not being bound by release and deploy processes.
+It demonstrates how you can use Unleash as a runtime control mechanism to control the state of software without needing to redeploy anything.

 Specifically, you will learn: